 Our goal is to facilitate connection between our men of God and GARBC churches needing pastoral leadership.
 We strive to refer pastoral candidates who have solid convictions related to our fundamental doctrine and core values.
 We seek to encourage pastoral leadership in our churches that affirms involvement in the GARBC and joins with us in upholding the banner of sound doctrine, balanced separation, Baptist distinctives, and world evangelism.
 We do not accept resumes of candidates who have been divorced.

 Prior to submitting your information and resumes to GARBC pastoral referral assistance, we ask that you read the GARBC Articles of Faith and become familiar with our mission and historical documents.
-Additional resources to deepen background knowledge of the GARBC are Quest for Faithfulness by Dr. Paul Tassell and Portrait of Obedience by Dr. J. Murray Murdoch.
+An additional resource to deepen background knowledge of the GARBC is One in Hope and Doctrine by Kevin Bauder and Robert Delnay.

-If your personal history meets the above requirements, John Greening will enter your candidate form and résumé into the GARBC pastoral referral assistance and will forward it to churches that may be interested in you as a candidate.
+If your personal history meets the above requirements, David Strope will enter your candidate form and résumé into the GARBC pastoral referral assistance and will forward it to churches that may be interested in you as a candidate.

 If contacted by a church, please investigate the church thoroughly to determine if the church is an appropriate match for your ministry philosophy and vision.
 Each church in the GARBC is autonomous and makes its own decisions in pursuing candidates and choosing a pastor.
-If you have questions regarding the submission process, please contact Daria Greening, GARBC assistant.
+If you have questions regarding the submission process, please contact email@example.com.